reema0814/Threat-Protection-with-XDR/Labguide/lab_10_mitigate_threats.md

 1. Select **Groups** and then click on **New group**.

-1. Enter the below details for the New group page :
+1. Enter the below details for the New group page:

    |Setting|Value|
     |---|---|